Thomas J. Wilson: Philanthropy

+Wilson serves as chairman of the U.S. Chamber of Commerce Foundation and is a past chairman of the U.S. Chamber of Commerce board of directors.
+He is involved with numerous civic organizations including P33, an initiative focused on accelerating Chicago's leadership in the digital economy; OneTen, a corporate initiative to upskill, hire and promote one million people into family-sustaining jobs; and he co-founded the Get IN Chicago Foundation. to reduce youth violence.
+He is also a member of the Business Roundtable, CEO Roundtable and the Aspen Economic Strategy Group.
+He previously served as chair of the Financial Services Roundtable, Property-liability CEO Roundtable, deputy chair of the Federal Reserve Bank of Chicago, and director of State Street Corporation.

-Wilson is a member of the board of trustees of Rush University Medical Center as well as a former board member of Francis W. Parker School.
-He is also a member of the Young Presidents' Organization and co-founder of the Get IN Chicago Foundation.
+He is a member of the board of trustees of Rush University Medical Center as well as a former board member of Francis W. Parker School.
+He is also a member of the Young Presidents' Organization.
 Wilson is a Civic Committee member of the Commercial Club of Chicago.

 Personal life

-Wilson currently lives in Chicago.
 In 2017, Wilson and his wife sold their Lincoln Park home of more than two decades for $2.5 million.